 Daniel Thomson

-Is a solution architect in the Data & Digital group at the Ministry of Health.
-Recent projects include the development of a platform to support the Ministry’s regulatory roles for Vaping industry regulation and the End of Life Choice act.
-Daniel has a particular interest in all things integration, interoperability, and FHIR.
-Prior to his current role he was the sector integration lead at the Ministry of Health and worked with a wide range of health providers, vendors, and other organisations within the NZ Health sector, to develop software integrated with the Ministry’s national systems.
+Is a solution architect in the Data & Digital group at Te Whatu Ora.
+Daniel has a particular interest in all things FHIR, integration, interoperability.
+Prior to his current role he was the sector integration lead at the Ministry of Health and worked with a wide range of health providers, vendors, and other organisations within the NZ Health sector, to integrate their solutions with the Ministry’s national systems.
 Daniel holds a PhD in philosophy and undergraduate degrees in computer science and philosophy.

 Koray Atalag